 Though PlayStation Vue offers more available simultaneous streams, Sling TV is still supported on a wider range of devices than either of its competitors, and is devoid of any device-specific restrictions.
 That’s enough to land Sling TV the win for this category.

 In terms of extras and features, PlayStation Vue has more, and its user experience is more flexible.

-	Using PlayStation Vue is similar to other streaming service, such as Netflix and Hulu, in that it

-	curates your programming guide, offering suggestions based upon your watching preferences and

-	habits.
-Best of all, Vue has several features that mirror cable boxes in terms of watching

-	experience, including fast forward/rewind on all channels, cloud DVR (which will store recordings

-	for up to 28 days).
-Note that these features may be limited or absent if using the mobile version of
+Like Netflix and Hulu, PlayStation Vue curates your programming guide, offering suggestions based upon your watching preferences and habits.
+Best of all, Vue has several features that mirror cable boxes, including the ability to fast forward/rewind on all channels, and a cloud DVR — though it’s limited to 28 days.
+(Note that these features may be limited or absent if using the mobile version of the service.)

-	the service.

 Winner: PlayStation Vue

-	Both services offer passable video quality, though it falls just short of what you get from cable,

-	satellite, and streaming services like Netflix and Amazon.
-You’re not getting HD quality video, and

-	it’s fairly compressed to reduce bandwidth consumption.
-For the time being, neither is particularly
+All services offer passable video quality, though it often falls just short of what you get from cable, satellite, and streaming services like Netflix and Amazon.
+You often won’t get HD quality video, and content is heavily compressed to reduce bandwidth consumption.
+Since none of these services have particularly stand-out picture performance, we’re calling this one a draw.

-	great in the picture quality department, so we’re not inclined to call a winner.